Project Templates in ASP.NET Core Application

 ASP.NET Core Web API Project Template

 The ASP.NET Core Web API Project Template contains everything required to create an ASP.NET Core RESTful HTTP service.
 The following image shows the default structure of the ASP.NET Core Web API Project Template.
 As you can see from the below image, it contains only the Controllers folder.
-The website-specific things such as CSS files, JavaScript files, view files, layout files, etc., are not present.
-This is because an API does not have any user interface; hence it does not include such website-specific files.
+The website-specific things such as CSS files, JavaScript files, view files, layout files, etc., are absent.
+This is because an API has no user interface; hence, it does not include such website-specific files.
 This API template also does not have the Models and Views folder, as they are not required for an API.

-In the next article, I am going to discuss How to set up .NET Core Application on GitHub Repository.
+In the next article, I will discuss Introduction to ASP.NET Core MVC Framework.
 In this article, I explain Project Templates in ASP.NET Core Applications.
 I hope you enjoy this article.